franjsco/NotificamBot/README.md

 # NotificamBot

-Telegram bot to reiceve notification.
+Telegram bot to reiceve notifications.

 Notificambot reads notifications from a queue (pub/sub on redis).